-0.15 EFTS OL.OCDisease mechanisms of key microbial pathogens, including bacteria, protozoa and fungi.
+0.15 FFTS 52 OL.
+OC 18 points Disease mechanisms of key microbial pathogens, including bacteria, protozoa and fungi.
 Treatment and control of microbial diseases.
 Role of the human microbiome and commensals in health and disease.
+Note: This paper includes additional non-streamed lab time that does not appear in the timetable.
+Please contact the department for further details.